vmware/container-service-extension/docs/ENT_PKS.md

 * What allocation models are supported for organizational vdc(s) powered by Enterprise PKS?
     * Allocation model and reservation models only.
 Pay-as-you-go is unsupported.
      Elasticity with other models is also not supported.
-* Are Enterprise PKS based clusters visible in vCD UI?
+* Are Enterprise PKS based clusters visible in VCD UI?
     * This functionality is not available yet.
      Enterprise PKS based clusters can only be managed via CSE-CLI as of today.
 * Do Enterprise PKS based clusters adhere to their parent organization-vdc compute settings?